hashicorp/terraform-provider-aws/examples/transit-gateway-cross-account-peering-attachment/README.md

 # EC2 Transit Gateway Cross-Account Peering Attachment

 This example demonstrates how to peer two Transit Gateways in different regions.
 The peer transit gateway can be in your account or a different AWS account.
-The following AWS Regions are supported: US East (N. Virginia), US East (Ohio), US West (Oregon), Europe (Frankfurt), and Europe (Ireland).
+Refer to AWS documentation for supported regions.

 See [more in the Transit Gateway Peering Attachment documentation](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-peering.html).